Imperial Guard (Marvel Comics): Fictional team history

 Many centuries ago, the Phoenix Force entity ends up in Shi'ar space, where it bonds with a citizen of the Empire named Rook'shir.
 In conjunction with his blade, Rook'shir learns to control the Phoenix Force, but is ultimately overwhelmed by its power, becoming the first known host to succumb to and go insane from its destructive impulses.
-Becoming the first being known as the Dark Phoenix, Rook'shir goes on a rampage throughout the Empire, destroying many planets in the process.
+Becoming the first Dark Phoenix, Rook'shir rampages throughout the Empire, destroying many planets in the process.

-T'korr, Majestor of the Shi'ar Empire, creates the Imperial Guard for the purpose of stopping Rook'shir; some of the first members are Gladiator, Magic, Mentor, and Quasar.
+T'korr, Majestor of the Shi'ar Empire, creates the Imperial Guard to battle Rook'shir; some of the first members are Gladiator, Magic, Mentor, and Quasar.
 Defeating Rook'shir, the Guard becomes the first line of defense of the Shi'ar Empire.

 In The X-Men #107 (Oct.
 1977), the Shi'ar empire comes into conflict with the X-Men regarding the Phoenix entity, with the Guard battling them at the command of Emperor D'Ken and his sister, the Grand Admiral, Princess Lilandra Neramani.

-Some time later during "The Dark Phoenix Saga", the Guardsmen again come into conflict with the X-Men regarding Dark Phoenix, this time at the behest of Emperor D'Ken's successor, Empress Lilandra.
+Some time later during "The Dark Phoenix Saga", the Guardsmen again come into conflict with the X-Men regarding Dark Phoenix, this time at the behest of Lilandra.

 The Borderers division is introduced — a group of Guardsman stationed on one of the Shi'ar's conquered worlds to help its governor enforce Shi'ar law.
 A renegade faction of the Imperial Guard — mainly made up of Borderers, but also including Fang, Hussar, Quasar, and Warstar — become traitors, deciding to serve Lord Samédàr, Deathbird, and the Brood in a conspiracy to overthrow Shi'ar Princess-Majestrix Lilandra.
 The renegades battle the Guardsman who remain loyal to Lilandra and the X-Men.
 After defeating the Brood and the renegades, Lilandra resumes her position as the head of the Shi'ar Empire.
 Despite many of the Imperial Guard having joined with Deathbird against Lilandra, most team members are pardoned for their actions, although Quasar, Warstar, Hussar, and Webwing are later banished.

 Some time later, Deathbird stages a successful coup and becomes the new Shi'ar Empress.
 She sends the Imperial Guard to Earth to battle the combined forces of the Starjammers and the superhero team Excalibur, so that she can claim the power of the Phoenix Force for herself.
 The Guard are forced to retreat when Deathbird realizes the Starjammers are led by Lilandra.